nop33/si/src/content/custom-page/about.md

       ### How?

       As a non-profit, SI can afford to focus on the longterm.
 We connect research with practice to support a risk- and resilience-focused multilateralism enhanced by science.
-Our tools, knowledge and community help international policy networks cope with complexity, uncertainty, competing objectives and the glut of information.
-Based in Geneva, Switzerland, we support policy networks centered around the United Nations, the European Union and national governments to discreetly foster their cooperation with the future.
+Our tools, knowledge and community help international policy networks cope with the glut of information, competing objectives, complexity and uncertainty.

+      Based in Geneva, Switzerland, we support policy networks centred around the United Nations, the European Union and national governments to discreetly foster their cooperation with the future.

       ### Policy networks?

-      A wide range of actors inside and outside of political institutions contributes to the creation of policy, including elected officials, bureaucrats, academics, civil society, lobbyists and more.
-It is this co-creation process that SI seeks to support.
+      A wide range of actors inside and outside of political institutions contribute to the creation of policy: elected officials, bureaucrats, academics, civil society, lobbyists and more.
+It is this dynamic co-creation process SI seeks to support.
   - title: Our focus areas
     content: >
       ### Policy support